Collaborative Family Law

 Collaborative Law is sort of a cross between Mediation and traditional Solicitor/Solicitor meetings (Round table meetings)

-The key feature is that the couple sign a contract agreeing to resolve all issues from their separation/divorce through Collaborative Family Law, through courteous and constructive negotiation and without going to Court.
+The key feature is that the couple sign a contract agreeing to resolve all issues from their separation/divorce through Collaborative Family Law, through courteous and constructive negotiation.
+All agree that a negotiated outcome will be achieved, without going to Court.

 With collaborative law process, each person appoints their own collaboratively trained Solicitor.

 The separating couple and their Solicitors sign an agreement that commits them all to trying to resolve the issues without going to court.
 This is called the “participation agreement”.
 In fact the agreement prevents the Solicitors from representing their clients in court if the collaborative process breaks down.